Godfried Roemeratoe

-Godfried Roemeratoe (born 19 August 1999) is a Dutch professional footballer who plays for Israeli club Hapoel Tel Aviv.
+Godfried Roemeratoe (born 19 August 1999) is a professional footballer who plays as a defensive midfielder or right back.
+Born in the Netherlands, he plays for the Curaçao national football team.

 Club career

 Roemeratoe made his Eerste Divisie debut for FC Twente on 21 December 2018 in a game against N.E.C. as a 90th-minute substitute for Matthew Smith.

 On 23 August 2021, he joined Willem II on loan for the 2021–22 season.

+International career

+In March 2023, Roemeratoe received his first call-up to the Curaçao senior national team for the Nations League match against Canada and the friendly against Argentina.

+Personal life

+Godfried is of Indonesian descent from his family name "Roemeratoe" which originates from Seram in the Maluku Islands.